-2.3.1 Distributed energy resources
+2.3.12.4.1 Distributed energy resources

-AEMO typically obtain DER forecasts - including distributed PV, EVs and battery storage - from appropriately skilled consultants.
-Details on these forecasts will be available in the consultant reports, referred to in the annual IASR.
+AEMO typically obtains DER forecasts - including distributed PV, EVs and battery storage - from appropriately skilled consultants.
+Details on these forecasts will be available in the consultant reports, referred to in the annual IASR25.